 This course qualifies for the CDFA Training Institute's Development Finance Certified Professional (DFCP) Program.
 Start down the road to personal and professional advancement today.

-- Learn about how Innovation Finance complements and enhances an economic development strategy
+- Learn about how seed and venture capital complements and enhances an economic development strategy

-- Interact with leaders in the Innovation Finance industry
+- Interact with seasoned practitioners in the seed and venture capital industry

-- Discuss best practice principles for sound Innovation Finance management
+- Discuss best practice principles for sound seed and venture capital management

 - Dissect the seed investing process from start to finish